 Early Origins of the Esterman family

 Important Dates for the Esterman family

 This web page shows only a small excerpt of our Esterman research.
-Another 205 words (15 lines of text) are included under the topic Early Esterman History in all our PDF Extended History products and printed products wherever possible.
+Another 89 words (6 lines of text) are included under the topic Early Esterman History in all our PDF Extended History products and printed products wherever possible.

 Esterman Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Esterman are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Esterman include Eastham, Eastam, Estham, Esteham, Esterham and others.

 Early Notables of the Esterman family (pre 1700)

 More information is included under the topic Early Esterman Notables in all our PDF Extended History products and printed products wherever possible.